 Cinque Terre is not one town, but a group of five tiny towns situated on the rocky, rugged coast of Italy: Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.
 The location of the towns and their buildings create a landscape that is difficult to forget, but also hard to remember.
 It is so unusual and has so many subtle nuances that you can stand and watch for hours on end.
 It is worth taking a lot of photos, because after some time it is nice to remember how unusual and how beautiful this place is.

-A classic, old Italian town whose charm has resulted in a constant dispute for centuries about which of the most beautiful cities in Tuscany: Florence, Siena or Lucca?
-The dispute, of course, remains unresolved to this day, because each of these cities has supporters in love with it.
-Lucca is surrounded by a ring of defensive walls, and the medieval center is crossed by narrow streets providing a wonderful shadow.
-The city's peculiarity is the unique Piazza dell Amphiteatro square.
+A classic, old Italian town whose charm has led to a constant dispute for centuries about which city in Tuscany is the most beautiful: Florence, Siena or Lucca?
+The dispute, of course, remains unresolved to this day, because each of these cities has supporters who are in love with it.
+Lucca is surrounded by a ring of defensive walls, and the medieval center is crossed by narrow streets that provide wonderful shade.
+The city's peculiarity is the unique Piazza dell Amfiteatro square.
 It has an elliptical shape and is completely surrounded by colorful tenement houses with restaurants, bars and cafes.
 Brilliant place!

 The Eternal City, as Rome has been often called since antiquity, is a place where you should spend at least a few days visiting.
 It's clear.
 Putting it on a long trip as one of the attractions is a bit of a crazy idea, but we did.
 We spent 2 nights in Rome.
 We had 2 days to get acquainted with the city initially and this is how we treated our first visit to Rome.
 We only saw its greatest and most famous attractions, but we couldn't resist the temptation not to do so.
 I remember then that when I left Rome, I was not satisfied with anything but also great satisfaction.
 After all, I have touched so many wonderful buildings, I have seen so many unique places (Colosseum, Roman Forum, Di Trevi Fountain, Spanish Steps, Pantheon, Campo di Fiori ... etc, many, many more).
 I knew I would come back here again.